ICAEW.com works better with JavaScript enabled.

 Charity Trustees CPD Course

-To support charity trustees meet their new CPD requirements ICAEW has created an hour-long training course.
+To support charity trustees meet their new CPD requirements ICAEW has created a two-part training course.

 Start the course Understand your CPD requirements